 - Wear a lightly lined or unpadded bra.

-- Take the measuring tape and place your fingers on the 8" mark of the tape with your right hand.
+- Take the measuring tape and place your fingers on the 8" mark of the tape with your right hand (the 8" mark is just a placeholder for your hand and is not part of the calculation).

 - Bring the tape behind your back with your right hand.